Nelavalli/CrudExample/README.txt

 /*DEVELOPMENT SETUP */

-//LOMBOK setup for getter and setters. lombok.jar is in lib folder so no need to copy or place in classpath
+//LOMBOK setup for getter and setters. lombok.jar is in WEB-INF/lib folder so no need to copy or place in classpath
 	Close your Eclipse IDE
 	Double click on the lombok.jar
 	Specify the location of Eclipse